replicatedhq/help-center/content/docs/kubernetes/getting-started/index.md

 Replicated is a platform to deploy containerized SaaS applications behind a firewall (ie private cloud, private data center etc).
 This guide will walk you through the required steps to start shipping your application using Replicated.

+When running Replicated and Kubernetes together, you can reuse most of your existing Kubernetes specs, and Replicated will install and maintain a Kubernetes cluster and your application for your enteprise customer.

 ## Overview
 The process to ship your application in Replicated consists of the following steps: